aesara-devs/aesara/doc/library/tensor/nnet/ctc.rst

 .. note::

    This interface is the preferred interface.
-It will be moved automatically to the GPU.

 .. note::